Clothing Labels

 6. Shipment.
 Transit time depends on the route, carrier, and whether the labels are packed alone or with other trims.

 Realistic timing helps prevent launch pressure later.
 Proof turnaround is often 1 to 3 business days.
-Sampling can add 5 to 10 business days if the changes are simple, longer if the file still needs work.
+Sampling can add 5 to 10 business days if the changes are simple, and longer if the file still needs work.
 Production for a standard order commonly takes 7 to 15 business days after approval.
 Shipping is separate, and international freight can add another week or more depending on the route and customs flow.

 For teams managing packaging and garment trims together, the useful mindset is to treat the label as part of the full product system.
 A collar label that fails after repeated washing is a customer-facing quality issue, not a trim issue.
 That distinction matters when timelines, returns, and reorders start to interact.